 How much does it cost to get started with Stella and Dot?

-The amount will vary depending on what promotion they have going.
 These are pieces you can keep for yourself, but you will also need to use them as samples for potential customers looking to buy from you.

 As a Stella and Dot stylist, you will also qualify for a 50 percent off discount if you want more jewelry in addition to what you got in your starter kit.

 The kit you get after signing up to start your business as a Stella and Dot stylist comes with some business supplies, but you must order any not included in the kit.